Keep your recovery seed safe for the long-term security of your digital assets.

 Your Trezor derives your private key from your recovery seed, which can then be used to spend your Bitcoin.

-We will never ask you for your recovery seed phrase!
+We will never ask for your recovery seed!

 Recording & storing your recovery seed